Skip to main content

 Best Home Chargers for Kia EV6

-Every charger on our comparison page works perfectly with the EV6.
-Here are our top picks:
+Every charger on our comparison page pairs with the EV6.
+Three worth a closer look:

 Best Overall: Tesla Wall Connector (£425)

-The Tesla Wall Connector works with any Type 2 EV including the EV6.
-At £425 with a 7.3m cable and 4-year warranty, it offers the best combination of price, cable length, and reliability.
+The Tesla Wall Connector pairs cleanly with the EV6.
+At £425 with a 7.3m cable and a 4-year warranty, it is hard to fault on price, reach, or reliability.

 Full review →